 The CDO encourages all students to get practical experience outside the classroom during their law school careers.
-You can obtain this experience by working with law firms, solo practitioners, various governmental agencies, and public interest organizations.
+You can obtain this experience by working with law firms, governmental agencies, and public interest organizations.
 You may be able to work as a paid clerk, or as an unpaid intern or extern.
 For more information regarding externships, internships, and clerkships, click any of the links to the right on this page.

 The CDO also coordinates on-campus recruiting.
 Historically, legal employers mostly have conducted on-campus recruiting during the early fall.
 A few employers come to campus for interviews during the spring, and at other times during the year.
 The CDO will notify you of upcoming on-campus recruiting sessions.